aef1004/bactcountr/README.md

 library(ggpubr)
 ```

-In order to execute the first function, `tidy_CFU`, the data must have some
+In order to use the first function `tidy_CFU` the data must have some
 columns:

   - some type of naming or grouping convention to separate out the
-    individual observations such as the columns group, mouse, organ
+    individual observations such as the columns group, replicate, organ
   - dilution columns that are labeled `dilution_x` where x is the
     dilution used